top of page

 a grey metal sculpture of a buffalo sits in a flower bed, outside an old red brick warehouse at buffalo trace distillery

-We booked the tour 3 months in advance, like we booked for all our Kentucky Bourbon distillery tours, and even then we could not get in to some.
+We booked the tour 3 months in advance, like we booked all our Kentucky Bourbon distillery tours for this visit from Scotland, and even then we could not get on some.

 On an extremely hot day in July, we joined 22 guests of all ages, hailing from various parts of the US, with different levels of bourbon knowledge.
-We were the only ones from abroad.
+We were the only ones from abroad, and we were made to feel very special indeed because of this.

 The tour started in the recently expanded visitor centre, a 33,000 square foot building housing the retail space and some additional exhibition space.